energia/msp430-lg-core/extras/readme.txt

 	run ./extras/make_mito_release.sh
 	- files are collected from the source defined in version.sh then updated and patched
 	- dslite is assumed to be available on the web ready to use package
-	- the json file is generarated / updated / added with the new or changed version and file details
+	- the json file is generated / updated / added with the new or changed version and file details
 	- finally the files are stored in the build folder